-This style guide provides a set of editorial guidelines for anyone writing developer documentation for Google-related projects.
+This style guide provides editorial guidelines for writing clear and consistent Google-related developer documentation.

 —George Orwell, "Politics and the English Language"

 This guide contains guidelines, not rules.
 Depart from it when doing so improves your content.